vyos/vyos-documentation/docs/contributing/documentation.rst

 pages with Sphinx, as per the Python tradition, as well as PDF files for offline use through LaTeX.

+We welcome all sorts of contributions to the documentation.
+Not just new additions but also corrections to existing documentation.

 Guidelines
 ^^^^^^^^^^